Pistolerismo: The Black Band

-The use of violence and of extreme actions was the main element of the organisation, which acted in the city until the middle of 1920, when the new government headed by Eduardo Dato decided to dissolve it.
+The use of violence and of extreme actions was the main element of the organization, which acted in the city until the middle of 1920, when the new government headed by Eduardo Dato decided to dissolve it.
 In general, Black Band strongly showed the lack of will of Barcelona's industrial world to adopt strategies in order to reduce social clashes and to find a compromise with trade unions.
-This attitude led to the rise of city's violence, because faced to brutal attacks the labour movement understood that the only way for surviving was to respond to violence by raising levels of violence.
+This attitude led to the rise of city's violence, because faced to brutal attacks the labor movement understood that the only way for surviving was to respond to violence by raising levels of violence.

-The winter between 1919 and 1920 was a turning point, because employers organised a ten weeks lockout of factories in order to put a limit to strikes and social riots.
+The winter between 1919 and 1920 was a turning point, because employers organized a ten weeks lockout of factories in order to put a limit to strikes and social riots.
 This decision deteriorated the economic situation of many workers, stimulating a new wave of strikes.
-In this situation, from the beginning of the new year conservatory sectors and members of Spanish authorities decided to definitively suppress CNT's initiatives by using all possible tools.
+In this situation, from the beginning of the new year conservative sectors and members of Spanish authorities decided to definitively suppress CNT's initiatives by using all possible tools.
 In these months two new military actors appears in Barcelona's social life, inaugurating the most bloody period of recent Spanish history.
 In the biennium 1920-1921 only in Barcelona 148 people were killed during social fights and 365 people were injured.